Minnie Myrtle Miller: Early life

 Dyer was described as a precocious and attractive child.
-Her older sister, Ada (or Emma, married Captain Charles Hilburn (or Hilbron), an old mariner who retired from his many voyages with a small fortune, and lived at Coos Bay.
+Her older sister, Ada (or Emma), married Captain Charles Hilburn (or Hilbron), an old mariner who retired from his many voyages with a small fortune, and lived at Coos Bay.

 Career

 While living in Port Orford, Dyer's early poetry was published in the Albany Democrat and the Golden Era, signed "Minnie Myrtle".

 Dyer taught school in Lane County, Oregon.
 She had a taste for literature and began writing for Joaquin Miller's paper.
 Her contributions in prose and verse attracted attention.
-Dyer's writing focused on her home, her friends, and of where she lived.
+Dyer's writing focused on her home, her friends, and where she lived.
 With the quick ear for the musical, which characterized all her writings, she adopted the pen name of "Minnie Myrtle", and sent her productions—both prose and verse—to the neighboring weekly papers.
-Her future husband, Cincinnatus Heine Miller, since known as "Joaquin Miller", was at that time writing for the same papers, wild, weird and sometimes blood-thirsty stories, signed "Giles Gaston."
+Her future husband, Cincinnatus Heine Miller, later known as "Joaquin Miller", was at that time writing for the same papers, wild, weird and sometimes bloodthirsty stories, signed "Giles Gaston."
 In one of these, in which he thrillingly depicted a battle on the border with the Indians, he expressed a desire to become acquainted with the sweet singer of the Coquelle, whoever she might be.
 In Dyer's next story, her address was provided.
-The correspondence began by his mailing her an appreciative letter inclosing a tin-type picture of himself.
+Their correspondence began when he mailed her an appreciative letter, which enclosed a tintype picture of himself.
 He was tall, strong, and attractive.

-In the summer of 1861, Joaquin was riding Mossman and Miller's pony express, carrying letters and gold dust between Walla Walla, Washington, and the newly opened mines at Millersburg, (now, Florence, Idaho).
+In the summer of 1861, Joaquin was riding Mossman and Miller's Pony Express, carrying letters and gold dust between Walla Walla, Washington, and the newly opened mines at Millersburg (now Florence, Idaho).
 Attracted by certain contributions of “Minnie Myrtle" appearing in the newspapers of his pack, he wrote to her and had replies.
 In 1863, he began to edit The Democratic Register in Eugene, Oregon.
 His entrance into journalism brought him again to the attention of his unknown correspondent, “Minnie Myrtle," who was then living in a mining and lumber camp at Port Orford by the sea, not far from the southern boundary of Oregon.
 His version of their relationship was set forth in Memorie and Rime:— "Tall, dark, and striking in every respect, ... this first Saxon woman I had ever addressed had it all her own way at once.
 She knew nothing at all of my life, except that I was an expressman and country editor.
 I knew nothing at all of hers, but I found her with kind, good parents, surrounded by brothers and sisters, and the pet and spoiled child of the mining and lumber camp...
 The heart of the bright and merry girl was brimming full of romance, hope, and happiness.
 I arrived on Thursday.
 On Sunday next we were married!
 Oh, to what else but ruin and regret could such romantic folly lead?
 Procuring a horse for her, we set out at once to return to my post, far away over the mountains."